Basketball Coaching Game StrategiesBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Some coaches will have their defense try to take a charge on dribble-penetration.
 My experience is that unless it is a really obvious charge, you won't get the call from the ref when the game is on the line.

 If your number of team fouls is 5 or less, play very aggressive defense.
 If the opponent waits until the last few seconds to make the move to the hoop, you could foul (unintentionally) the ball-handler.
 Since they are not yet in the bonus, they must reset and inbounds the ball with just a second or two left.
 If you still have 5 or less team fouls, you can be very aggressive in defending the inbounds pass - each foul will harass them and cost them time on the clock.

 If you get the quick steal in transition, attack the basket immediately without calling a time-out to set up a play.
 Chances are, in transition, you will get a good shot, or get fouled.
 If you get the defensive rebound with 5-6 seconds left, get a quick time out to stop the clock and set up your last play.

-Another "gutsy" strategy is: assuming they have a poor free-throw shooter, you may immediately foul him, if it is a "one and one" situation.
-If he misses the first free throw, you can gain possession and now you have the advantage.
-I would not attempt this if the opponent is in the double bonus, or if there is less than 10 seconds left... you may not have time to score after the free throws, should he make them.
+Another gutsy strategy is: assuming they have a poor free-throw shooter, you may immediately foul him/her, if they are not in the bonus.
+If the free throw is missed, you can gain possession and now you have the advantage.
+I would not attempt this if the opponent is in the double bonus, or if there is less than 10 seconds left... you may not have time to score after the made free throws.